-1.17 EVIDENCE ADMISSIBLE: The technical rules of evidence shall not apply, but, in ruling of the admissibility of evidence, the hearing examiner or board may require reasonable substantiation of statements or records tendered, the accuracy or truth of which is in reasonable doubt.
+11.21.1.17 EVIDENCE ADMISSIBLE: The technical rules of evidence shall not apply, but, in ruling of on the admissibility of evidence, the hearing examiner or board may require reasonable substantiation of statements or records tendered, the accuracy or truth of which is in reasonable doubt.

-A. Irrelevant, immaterial, unreliable, unduly repetitious or cumulative evidence, and evidence protected by the rules of privilege (such as attorney-client, physician-patient or special privilege) shall be excluded upon timely objection.
+A. Upon receiving a timely objection by a party or by any person who may be aggrieved by its admission, the hearing examiner may exclude irrelevant Irrelevant, immaterial, unreliable, unduly repetitious or cumulative evidence, and evidence that is confidential or evidence protected by the rules of privilege (such as attorney-client, physician-patient or special privilege) unless admissibility is otherwise authorized or required by law or court order shall be excluded upon timely objection.

-B. The hearing examiner or board may receive any evidence not objected to, or may, upon the hearing examiner's or board's own initiative, exclude such evidence if it is irrelevant, immaterial, unreliable, unduly repetitious, cumulative or privileged.
+B. The hearing examiner or board may receive any evidence not objected to, or may, upon the hearing examiner's or board's own initiative, exclude such evidence-if it is irrelevant, immaterial, unreliable, unduly repetitious, cumulative or privileged.